Toyota Vitz: Singapore

 The Yaris was first launched in Singapore in 2006 by the local dealer Borneo Motors with 3 variants, namely the E (Manual and Automatic) and G (Automatic).
 It is powered by a 1NZ-FE 4-cylinder DOHC engine with VVT-i.
 The G model has a 60:40 split rear seat, an additional tray under the driver's seat and side door mouldings which the E model does not.
 It features an Optitron speedometer across the lineup.
 Optional body kits are also available featuring a front and rear lip, side skirts and a rear roof mounted spoiler.
 After its facelift in 2010, the 1.5 E automatic was the only variant available.

 Thailand

 In Thailand, which manufactured the Yaris for the Asian market, was available in 4 trim levels namely the J, E, G and RS.
 The Yaris is powered by a 1.5 L 1NZ-FE powerplant in Thailand.
-The RS model features a RS emblem sport grill, red stitching on the steering wheel, 16-inch alloy wheels, sport suspension and blackened headlamp tint.
+The RS model features a RS emblem sport grille, red stitching on the steering wheel, 16-inch alloy wheels, sport suspension and blackened headlamp tint.
 It also features Smart Entry and Push Start ignition.
 Both the G and RS trim has multifunction controls on the steering wheel.